 Three-Hour Afternoon Sessions:

-Day One: The therapeutic relationship and positive and negative transference will be the topic of the Wednesday afternoon session.
+Day Two: “Transference Revisted”.
+The therapeutic relationship and positive and negative transference will be the topic of the first afternoon session.
 Participants will be instructed as to how to access feelings of shame most poignantly through “palpating” transferential material.
 Using the frame that transference is how the historical past is connected to the experiential present, participants will be shown the value of using transference as an important tool or leverage point in creating therapeutic change.
 Both positive and negative transference will be explored within the context of the developing therapeutic alliance.